 The Software Versions table lists the software versions for each node the MWTM manages.
 This option is Web-only and does not appear in the MWTM client.
-To display the Software Versions table, choose Summary Lists > Software Versions.

-For details on the Software Versions table, see Displaying Software Versions, page 11-11.
+For details on the Software Versions table, see Displaying Software Versions, page 11-31.